MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ### Tools for developers

+Developers will find familiar interfaces in the Azure Quantum services.
 The Quantum Development Kit includes extensions for [Visual Studio](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.jupyter).

-You can use Q# as standalone, in notebooks, and at the command-line or use a host language, the QDK supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).
+You can use Q# as standalone, in notebooks, and at the command-line or use a host language, the QDK supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).
 You can also formulate optimization solutions with the Azure Quantum optimization Python package.
 As quantum systems evolve, your code endures.

 ### Workflow of the quantum software development